A classification of $\mathbb{F}_{p^k}$-braces using bilinear forms: Introduction

 \section{Introduction}

 Let $\mathbb{F}_{p^k}$ be a finite field of odd characteristic $p$ and let $V$ be an $n$-dimensional vector space over $\mathbb{F}_{p^k}$.
 Starting from elementary, abelian and regular subgroups of $\mathrm{AGL}(V,+)$ it is possible to construct an operation on $V$, denoted by $\circ$, such that the triple $(V,+,\circ)$ is a bi-brace of abelian type~\cite{RUMP2007153}.
-It is well known (see e.g. \cite{CDVS,MR4130907}) that there exists a bijection between bi-braces, regular subgroups of $\mathrm{AGL}(V,+)$ normalized by $(V,+)$ and associative, commutative radical rings $(V,+,\cdot)$ nilpotent of index $3$, where the product is defined by $a\cdot b=a\circ b-a-b$.
+It is well known (see e.g. \cite{CDVS,MR3982254}) that there exists a bijection between bi-braces, regular subgroups of $\mathrm{AGL}(V,+)$ normalized by $(V,+)$ and commutative, $3$-nilpotent rings $(V,+,\cdot)$ , where the product is defined by $a\cdot b=a\circ b-a-b$.

 After the definition of braces given by Rump in \cite{RUMP2007153} as a generalization of Jacobson radical rings, in recent years their study has interested many researchers due to the connections of such structures to several other algebraic research topics.
-Some examples of such applications are the use of braces for analyzing nondegenerate involutive set-theoretical solutions of the Yang–Baxter equation \cite{BCJ,RUMP2007153}, or even for studying the Hopf-Galois structures (see, e.g. ~\cite{Hopf3,Hopf1}), and regular subgroups of the holomorph (see, e.g.~\cite{MR3465351,CDVS}).
+Some examples of such applications are the use of braces for analyzing nondegenerate involutive set-theoretical solutions of the Yang–Baxter equation \cite{BCJ,RUMP2007153}, or even for studying the Hopf-Galois structures (see, e.g. ~\cite{hopfstef,hopfven}), and regular subgroups of the holomorph (see, e.g.~\cite{MR3465351,CDVS}).
 Another interesting application of braces is the one to cryptanalysis of block ciphers, under the hypothesis that $V\cdot V$ is a one-dimensional subspace of $V$, which was recently investigated in \cite{civino2,civino1,fedelecritto}.

-In according with the cryptanalytic application, our goal is to classify the isomorphism classes of $(V,+,\cdot)$, where $V\cdot V$ is a one-dimensional subspace.
+In according with the cryptanalytic application, our goal is to classify the isomorphism classes of $(V,+,\cdot)$, with $V\cdot V$ is a one-dimensional subspace.
 In particular we prove that the isomorphism classes of such algebras are completely determined by the equivalence classes of the symmetric bilinear forms $b:V\times V\longrightarrow \mathbb{F}_{p^k}$, defined by $b(a,b)=a\cdot b$.
-Such result generalizes in odd characteristic the classification proved in ~\cite{fedele} for characteristic $2$.
+Such result generalizes in odd characteristic the classification proved in ~\cite{fedelecritto} for characteristic $2$.